HRithIkGowDA/CodeX-OpenAI/README.md

 # CodeX-OpenAI **
  CodeX-OpenAI

- localhost:5000 for running it locally on system it will run
+ localhost:5000 for running it locally on system it will run.